Kissing the Witch: The Tale of the Bird

 The witch from the previous tale becomes the narrator of "The Tale of the Bird."
 Instead of being small in stature like the original Thumbelina, she is metaphorically small and she feels insignificant in the eyes of those around her.
 One of her few joys in life is sitting amongst the grass and the little creatures that call it home.
-While out enjoying nature, she meets a man who she falls in love with.
+While out enjoying nature, she meets a man with whom she falls in love.
 He ends up asking her father for her hand, and the two are quickly married.
 They consummate their marriage, and the two live in wedded bliss for some time as the narrator adjusts to her new life of wealth and managing the estate.
 The happiness comes to an end when she discovers she is pregnant and her husband begins to bar her from leaving the house.
-As time goes on, it becomes clear to the narrator that her hopes for the marriage are much different than her husbands, who seems to have married her to produce children.
-Later in her pregnancy, she finds and injured bird in their home and nurses it back to help.
-Once the bird has fully recovered, the narrator releases it as she promises she too will be free from her marital cage one day.
+As time goes on, it becomes clear to the narrator that her hopes for the marriage are much different from those of her husband, who seems to have married her to produce children.
+Later in her pregnancy, she finds an injured bird in their home and nurses it back to health.
+Once the bird has fully recovered, the narrator releases it, as she promises that she, too, will one day be free from her marital cage.

 When the bird circles back to her, she asks it who it was before it was a bird.